Ekopalypse/EnhanceAnyLexer/README.md

 ## Installation

 - Download and unpack the EnhanceAnyLexer zip-archive (the EnhanceAnyLexer*86 or 64*.zip) from https://github.com/Ekopalypse/EnhanceAnyLexer/releases to the folder "Notepad++\plugins".
-- Configure it by calling "Open configuration file" from the EnhanceAnyLexer plugin menu.
-(You will find a more detailed description in the configuration file.)

 ## Usage example

 - Start Notepad++
+- Configure additional coloring by calling "Open configuration file" from the EnhanceAnyLexer plugin menu.
+  (You will find a more detailed description in the configuration file.)
 - Open a source file